poroburman/Machine-Learning/README.md

 **This repository stores all the different regression models which I have practiced in Python and R**.

+1. Recurrent Neural Network: This script uses Recurrent Neural Network Regression model to predict the trend in Facebook's stock price.
+Following files are part of this project:
+- RNN.ipynb - python script for this project.

 1. ANN Regression : This script uses ANN Regression model to predict the energy output of Power Plant..
 The following files are part of this project:
                       - ANN-Regression.ipynb.
                       - Folds5x2_pp.xlsx.